 This scale reflects the degree to which an individual works well with teams and maintains positive interpersonal relationships.
-High scores on this scale indicate a person will thrive in collaborative team settings and maintain high-quality relationships with coworkers.
-Low scores on this scale indicate a person will prefer working on individual projects and may struggle to colleagues.
-Interpretation:
+High scores on this scale indicate a person will thrive in collaborative team settings and maintain highquality relationships with coworkers.
+Low scores on this scale indicate a person will prefer working on individual projects and may struggle to maintain close working relationships with colleagues.